caprover/caprover-frontend/README.md

 ## Tests

 ### e2e
+e2e testing are nocking the network callback.
-to run end to end testing you just have to run `yarn test:e2e` or `yarn test:e2e--open` if you want to display the result.
+However, you need to run the front office before running the e2e testing. to run end to end testing you just have to run `yarn start` then `yarn test:e2e` or `yarn test:e2e--open` if you want to display the result.

 ## Backers